pimvanpelt/vppcfg/docs/config-guide.md

 BondEthernets are expected to occur as well in the `interfaces` section, where their sub-interfaces and IP addresses and so on are specified.

-Caveat: Currently, BondEthernets are always created as `LACP` typed devices with a loadbalance strategy of `l34`.
+*Caveat*: Currently, BondEthernets are always created as `LACP` typed devices with a loadbalance strategy of `l34`.
 In a future release of `vppcfg`, the type and strategy will be configurable.

 Examples: